-I was recently reading an article in Forbes magazine titled, “Can You Handle the Truth About Retirement?”
+I was once reading an article in Forbes magazine titled, “Can You Handle the Truth About Retirement?”
 It was enlightening but frankly also a little depressing.

 The author lists things like, “after you retire, the only guarantee is that you will die” (a true statement, but just a tad morbid, I think); “problems don’t go away in retirement; they may even get bigger” (again, an accurate statement, but life is full of problems, right?); “you may end up living longer than generations past, but that doesn’t necessarily mean you will live healthier longer” (health is indeed a significant concern in retirement, so no argument there).
 He discusses other things like loss of friends and loved ones, increased chance of substance abuse or addiction, and loss of workplace identity.
 Whew!